jtarbard/Software-Engineering-Project-Wiki/For-Markers/Project-Process-Reflection.md

 At times when we inevitably have conflicts, one of us would step down and listen to the others' opinion/idea, even if some of us are somewhat inflexible according to the Belbin roles.

+Unfortunately, some of us had to give up their primary Belbin roles to "fill the gap" in order for the team to work better together.
+Namely, Vincent sacrificed the position as a Plant, and took the position as a Shaper instead, because the team needed more motivation to push forward, surprisingly.

 ---
 # Impact due to the pandemic